Algebraic Surfaces in Positive Characteristic: Cohomological tools and invariants

 giving -- among many other things -- the expected Betti numbers. \end{enumerate}

-However, for more general classes of smooth and projective varieties and over fields of positive characteristic, the relations between Betti numbers, Hodge invariants, deRham-cohomology and the Fr\"olicher spectral are more subtle than over the complex numbers, as we shall see below.
+However, for more general classes of smooth and projective varieties, the relations between Betti numbers, Hodge invariants, deRham-cohomology and the Fr\"olicher spectral sequence in positive characteristic are more subtle than over the complex numbers, as we shall see below.

 Let us first discuss $h^{1,0}$, $h^{0,1}$ and $b_1$ in more detail, since this is important for the classification of surfaces.
 Also, these numbers can be treated fairly elementary.